FreeClimbAPI/freeclimb-csharp-code-snippets/README.md

 # C# - Code Snippets
 This project serves as a guide to help you build an application with FreeClimb.
-Each file snippet represents a different example of a FreeClimb tutorial.
+Each snippet represents a different example of a FreeClimb tutorial.

 ## Setting up your new app within your FreeClimb account